openservicemesh/osm/docs/dev_guide/_index.md

 go tool pprof http://localhost:9091/debug/pprof/heap
 ```

 From pprof tool, it is possible to extract a large variety of profiling information, from heap and cpu profiling, to goroutine blocking, mutex profiling or execution tracing.
-We suggest to refer to their [original documentation](https://golang.org/pkg/net/http/pprof/) for more information.
+We suggest to refer to the [pprof documentation](https://golang.org/pkg/net/http/pprof/) for more information.

 ## Helm charts